nucleome/Tutorial-SingeCellHiC/README.md

 ./scripts/create_population_HiC.sh GSM2123564_Haploid_mESC_population_hic.txt population_hic /path_to_juicer_tools/juicer_tools.jar
 ```

-> Tips: These two scripts also require an additional file called `chr_order` which specifies the list of chromosomes ID.
+> Tips: These two scripts also require an additional file called `chr_order`, which specifies the list of chromosomes ID.
 We also provide this file in this repo.

 ## Pre-processing of 3D genome structures
 The 3D genome structures for single cells are provided in pdb format, and you will need to convert them into nucle3d ([https://github.com/nucleome/nucle3d](https://github.com/nucleome/nucle3d)) format.